When to Consider Crowns and Bridges for Restoring Your Smile

 How to care for your crown or bridge

 When a tooth is damaged or missing, it can have a major impact on your smile.
-Crowns and bridges are two common options for restoring your smile.
+These are two common options for restoring your smile.
 Here are some things to consider when deciding if crowns or bridges are right for you:

 Conclusion